A DVR (digital video recorder) is a storage device used by many models of home security cameras to save footage.

 Is there a way to get recordings off a DVR?

-Yes, footage stored locally on a DVR with a digital transfer box can be transferred to any computer, laptop, or USB flash drive.
+Recordings stored on a DVR can be transferred to any computer, laptop, or USB flash drive via the digital transfer box.

 Once all the recordings have been played, the files can be saved to the computer or transferred to another device, like a USB flash drive.